Dynamic variables

 • system__time_utc - Current UTC time (ISO format)

-• system__conversation_id - Unique conversation identifier
+• system__conversation_id - ElevenLabs’ unique conversation identifier

 System variables: